python-jsonschema/hypothesis-jsonschema/CONTRIBUTING.md

    [issues tagged `good first issue`](https://github.com/Zac-HD/hypothesis-jsonschema/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)

 2. Fork the repo, clone it to your local machine, and create your branch from `master`.
-   (if this sounds scary, [check out GitHub's *Hello World* guide](https://guides.github.com/activities/hello-world/))
+   (If this sounds scary, [check out GitHub's *Hello World* guide](https://guides.github.com/activities/hello-world/))

 3. Check that everything is working by running the tests.
-We use [manage our tests and dependencies with `tox`](https://tox.readthedocs.io/en/latest/index.html), so you can just type `tox` to install and run everything.
+We [manage our tests and dependencies with `tox`](https://tox.readthedocs.io/en/latest/index.html), so you can just type `tox` to install and run everything.
 Later, you can run `tox -e check` if you just want to run the linters and auto-formatting tools without waiting for all the tests.

 4. Add your new feature!
 Add a test for your new feature!
-   (and keep running `tox` to make sure nothing else broke)
+   (and keep running `tox` to make sure nothing else broke).

 5. When you're ready, push your changes to GitHub and open a pull request!
    Note that you *don't need to be finished* - if you're stuck, please open a